Butler Pinkerton Calculator—Total Risk Allocator Frequently Asked Questions (FAQs)

 - Market proxy

 A: We generally use a long term rate, such as the 20-year treasury rate to be consistent with a long-term valuation perspective.
 However, whatever rate you choose, be able to support it.
-You can find interest rates at the Federal Reserve Statistical Release website or by using the BVR Risk-Free Rate Lookup tool.
+You can find interest rates at the U.S. Department of the Treasury website or by using the BVR Risk-Free Rate Lookup tool.

 Q: What are the minimum and maximum values I can enter for the risk-free rate and the equity risk premium?